Konjugators/console-conjugator/README.md

 # Alternatives:
-See our Conjugation app (coming to Google Play Store) or our Java GUI application for different conjugating methods!
+See our Conjugation app (coming to Google Play Store) or our Java Swing application for different conjugating methods!